eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 about each Relying Party, allowing the system to verify the legitimacy of the issuer and ensure compliance with regulatory requirements.

 In the context of the [European Digital Identity Regulation] Regulation, the term Relying Party encompasses both Attestation Providers and entities that provide services relying on attestations, ensuring a broad and consistent approach to trust and verification within the EUDI Wallet ecosystem.

 Second, a Relying Party in the EUDI Wallet ecosystem may attempt to request attributes from a Wallet Unit without being registered or authorized to do so.
 This risk is mitigated mainly by three measures:

-1. **Selective Disclosure and User Control** – The attestation formats and protocols specified in [ISO/IEC 18013-5] and [SD-JWT] + [OpenID4VP] enable selective disclosure of attributes.
+1. **Selective Disclosure and User Control** – The attestation formats and protocols specified in [ISO/IEC 18013-5] and [SD-JWT VC] + [OpenID4VP] enable selective disclosure of attributes.
 This allows a Relying Party to specify which attributes within an attestation it wishes to receive while excluding others, a feature known as *collection limitation*.
 Additionally, selective disclosure